What are Alternative Investments?

 Investors see their capital locked up for about seven to 10 years within the fund while the fund managers invest it according to the specific fund’s strategy, then exit those investments before the fund winds down.
 The return of a given fund to its investors over its lifetime is defined by the agreement between them and the manager.

 General partners (GPs): General partners are the alternative investment fund managers.
 They invest and manage asset owners’ capital.
 The managers generate fees from investors in the form of a management fee and a performance fee that rewards them for strong performance.
-GPs manage funds which typically follow one or more private capital investment strategy, including private equity, private credit, venture capital, real estate, or infrastructure.
+GPs manage funds which typically follow one or more private capital investment strategies, including private equity, private credit, venture capital, real estate, or infrastructure.

-Limited partners (LPs): An LP is a partner in a company, venture, or high-net-worth individual who receives profits from the business and whose liability toward its debts is legally limited to the extent of the investment.
+Limited partners (LPs): An LP is a partner in a private company, venture, or high-net-worth individual who receives profits from the business and whose liability toward its debts is legally limited to the extent of the investment.
 They are also known as asset owners, asset allocators, or institutional investors.

 Types of LPs include: